seabbs/backup/README.md

 * `projects.sh` should contain an array of projects and `base_url` specifying where to pull from (currently this is shared across all projects).

-* Set up an `archives.sh` file.
+* Modify the `archives.sh` file.
 This should contain all folders that need to be backed up (from remotes) and that have been setup as above.
-See `example-archives.sh` for an example.
+See `example-archives.sh` for a runnable example.

-* Run the following bash command.
-This will clone repositories listed in each `projects.sh` when they are not present and otherwise pull new updates.
+* Run the following bash command (modifying to use your arhives file).
+This will clone repositories listed in each `projects.sh` when they are not present and otherwise pull new updates .

 ```bash
 bash update.sh example-archives.sh